How to Write a Research Paper – A to Z of Academic Writing

 With Enago’s English Editing & Proofreading service your success is just a step awaySubmit Your Manuscript

-Drafting the Materials and Methods Section
+How to write the Materials and Methods Section of a research paper?

 - Write in the past tense because you are reporting on procedures you carried out.

 - Avoid unnecessary details that disrupts the flow.

 - Materials and equipments should be mentioned throughout the procedure, rather than listed at the beginning of a section.